 Fintech is one of the most important new sectors as of late.
-Short for financial technology, fintech encompasses many of the recent developments that have become every day to most people, from doing banking through an app to payment services like PayPal as well as for cryptocurrencies.
+Short for financial technology, fintech encompasses many of the recent developments that have become every day to most people, from doing banking through an app to payment services like PayPal as well as cryptocurrencies.
 Fintech is an incredibly exciting space with some of the most impressive developments when it comes to how tech has impacted our lives.

 What are the benefits?

 There are many benefits for the consumer as well as organizations like banks when it comes to using fintech.

 The first one is around the various data that fintech affords us.
 For example, the ability to track your payments and incoming transactions over time and regulate your spending and saving accordingly.
 Apps such as Bright help can help, find faster, smarter ways to save – and build more wealth while paying off your cards faster.
 Or understanding your financial data when it comes to credit agreements and which loans are a good fit based on your financial history.

 This ease of access to data for the institution and the consumer also allows apps such as Lemonade’s AI bot to help renters calculate their renter’s insurance efficiently by simply inputting data about the property, its location, and your specific requirements into the app.

 Another big benefit is security.
 As technology improves so are the security features around transactions and accounts.
 Should you lose your debit card, for example, you can instantly pause all transactions through your app on your smart device.
 Or generate ‘virtual’ card numbers to hide your details when making various transactions online.

 The impact on costs can be huge too, not just for the consumer but the banks as well.
 Online banks can offer much lower prices when it comes to transactions or account costs as they don’t have the overheads of traditional banks, including employing staff in person.
 Many of these traditional banks have cut back on these costs too as a result of more people using their apps and online software to make transactions or contact customer service.